jo0707/n8n-ffmpeg-gowa-docker/README.md

 ## Configuration

-Edit the `docker-compose.yml` and `.env` files to customize your setup.
+1. Edit the `docker-compose.yml` and `.env` files to customize your setup.
+2. Edit packages installed inside n8n container by modifying the Dockerfile.

 > Warning: You may want to remove sudo access to n8n container for security reasons.
 Edit Dockerfile, remove sudo and chpassword related command from build steps.